microsoftgraph/msgraph-sdk-javascript/samples/tokenCredentialSamples/AuthenticationCodeFlow/README.md

 4. Navigate to authenticationCodeFlow samples directory [./samples/tokenCredentialSamples/authenticationCodeFlow]

-5.Run `npm start` to build and start the application.
+5. Run `npm start` to build and start the application.